 KNX is developed to ensure for devices to execute on a number of commands and to operate together.
 The commands and operation layout is programmed by a system integrator, scenes are baked into the system, and not easily changeable.

 The way to operate the automated home started off via switches and is now mostly done via a combination of switches and touchscreens.
 And of course via mobile Apps as well.

 You don’t need a lot of imagination, to envision a sales manager of a KNX manufacturer calling out to the engineering department “We need an App”.
 So, most KNX manufacturers have built native Apps to do what the switches and touchscreens do.

 At Thinka, we made an App as well, only to pair Thinka KNX with HomeKit.
-We did not make an App to visualise and control the KNX system itself.
-We decided to use the Apple Home App for that purpose, which is already standard available on every iPhone or iPad.
+We did not built an App to manage or control your KNX system.
+We use the existing Apple Home App for that purpose, which is standard available on every iPhone or iPad.
 So why did we not build our own App?
-Because we do not have the slightest belief, we can outsmart the Apple user experience designers that have been trained in doing one thing extremely well: making simple and intuitive user interfaces.
-Like the Apple Home App to control your home.
+For starters, why build something which is already on every phone?
+Next to that we do not have the slightest belief, we can outsmart the user experience that Apple designers have made.
+The Apple Home App is ingeniously simple and intuitive to use.

 Having an App does not make your home smart, in most cases it is just a nicer switch, a remote control with touch buttons.
-It is the software applications that make the difference.
+It is the software application that make the difference.